truemagic-coder/solana-agent/README.md

 - Your workflow involves complex multi-step tasks.

 #### Choose **PydanticAI** when:
-- You primarily need structured output from LLMs.
+- You want to use multiple LLM providers in one codebase.
-- Your focus is on function calling with validated inputs/outputs.
+- Your team values Python-native development patterns.
-- Type safety and validation are critical.
+- You need real-time debugging and monitoring of agent behavior.
-- You need a lightweight solution rather than a full framework.
+- You require structured responses with validation guarantees.
-- You want to integrate structured LLM calls into an existing system.
+- Your application needs dependency injection for easier testing.
-- Your use case centers on data extraction and transformation.
+- You want to leverage your existing Pydantic knowledge.
-- You're already using Pydantic in your application.
+- You need both simple control flow and complex graph capabilities.